richafnu/Viva/Viva/glint/setup/360-general-settings.md

 # Microsoft Viva Glint 360 feedback program General Settings and User Roles setup

 360 feedback setup begins in the General Settings section of the admin dashboard.
-By default, Viva Glint adminis have access to create and edit all Viva Glint programs, including 360s.
+By default, Viva Glint admins have access to create and edit all Viva Glint programs, including 360s.
 A best practice, however, choose to create a unique User Role with exclusive 360 admin permissions.
 And, in addition to any unique 360 admin role, other people in your organization need access to 360 feedback.
 Use this guidance to grant feedback permissions for other User Roles.

 ## Configure General Settings
 1. From the Viva Glint admin dashboard, select the **Configuration** symbol and then **General Settings**.